-EU REACh Regulation
+EU REACH Regulation

 One objective of this regulation is to improve, within the overall framework of sustainable development, the protection of human health and the environment from the risks of chemical substances.

 According to REACH Article 33 (duty to communicate information on substances in articles), when an article contains a substance from the SVHC (Substances of Very High Concern) Candidate List in a concentration above 0.1% of the weight of the article, suppliers are required to provide the recipients and, upon request, the consumers of that article with information about the SVHC.
-The first ‘Candidate List’ of SVHC was published by the European Chemicals Agency (ECHA) on October 28, 2008, followed by several others since then (e.g. January 13, 2010; March 30, 2010; June 18, 2010; December 15, 2010; June 20, 2011; December 19, 2011; June 18, 2012; December 19, 2012; June 20, 2013; December 16, 2013; June 16, 2014; December 17, 2014; June 15, 2015; December 17, 2015).
+The first ‘Candidate List’ of SVHC was published by the European Chemicals Agency (ECHA) on October 28, 2008, followed by several others since then (e.g. January 13, 2010; March 30, 2010; June 18, 2010; December 15, 2010; June 20, 2011; December 19, 2011; June 18, 2012; December 19, 2012; June 20, 2013; December 16, 2013; June 16, 2014; December 17, 2014; June 15, 2015; December 17, 2015; June 20, 2016).

 To comply with this regulation, Sharp requests all of its suppliers to provide information on SVHCs.
 To date, Sharp’s findings are as follows:

 Generally, the following SVHCs may be contained in the products or service parts of products:

 Based on information provided by Sharp suppliers, it is believed that no other SVHCs are contained above 0.1% in any Sharp products.